1. Scope

 19. Severability

 In the event that provisions of these General Terms and Conditions and Conditions of Use are or become invalid in whole or in part, the validity of the remaining provisions shall not be affected.
-Any ineffective clause or partial clause will be replaced by a provision which comes as close as possible to the content of the ineffective provision.
+Any ineffective clause or partial clause will be replaced by a provision that comes as close as possible to the content of the ineffective provision.

 Signed,